1B.0.1 Reasonable Accommodations in Employment Policy

 - Can we identify another accommodation that is more reasonable?
 Is there any funding such as vocational rehabilitation that we can access?

 - Would the employee be willing to pay for a part of the cost accommodation?

-Appeals: Employees or applicants who are dissatisfied with the decision(s) pertaining to his/her accommodation request may file an appeal with the compliance officer, Mary Sam, within a reasonable period of time, for a final decision.
+Appeals: Employees or applicants who are dissatisfied with the decision(s) pertaining to his/her accommodation request may file an appeal with the compliance officer, within a reasonable period, for a final decision.
 If the individual believes the decision is based on discriminatory reasons, then they may file a complaint internally through the agency’s complaint procedure.